GaurangTandon/CPtools/tips.md

 Read more compilation options on [this page](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-Ofast).
 How do the first and last line actually work?

-## Time limit exceeded TLE
+## Fixing Time Limit Exceeded

-1. Converting the object syntax (like the one in prime sieve `Multiplicative`) into simple array based globals can actually help increase speed by over 0.2s, useful in problems like this one https://www.codechef.com/problems/LCM where TL is too tight
+### Using int throughout

+In several questions where time limit is tight and you need to perform several modulo operations, using `long long` datatype can increase your time and memory taken by factor of 2.
+Most questions can be solved with int type in general.
+Here is [one code](https://www.codechef.com/viewsolution/31263439) for example, that efficiently mixes `int` and `long long` datatype.

+### Digit segment tree

+Converting a digit segment tree into actual parts (`int tree[len][dig_count]`) reduces time taken significantly.

+### Query function of segment tree

-2. It is helpful to convert a digit segment tree into actual parts (`vv tree[len][dig_count]`) and can help improve time.
-Also, avoid returning more than a pair in query function of segment tree.
-Even sorting a vector of length 4 can result in tle! (tl: https://codeforces.com/contest/1217/submission/74391601, ac: https://codeforces.com/contest/1217/submission/74392081)
+Avoid returning more than a pair in query function of segment tree.
+Even sorting a vector of length 4 can result in tle! ([tl code](https://codeforces.com/contest/1217/submission/74391601), [ac](https://codeforces.com/contest/1217/submission/74392081))

 ## General coding